HBO’s Harry Potter Trailer Works Because It Understands the Real Magic

 Wonder without pressure is fluff.
 Pressure without wonder is misery.

-This pair at least gives me hope they know the difference.
+This team gives me hope they know the difference.

 That said, I do have one real caution.